flatironinstitute/sciware/26_DataFormats/main.md

 choice of file formats.
 Let's look at that.

+### What's the purpose of data?

+- Some files are for publication
+  - These require the most care and robustness
+- Some files are for internal use or short duration
+  - But listen to optimistic pessimism!
+  - It'll be more important & long-lived than you think
+- Many fields have standard practice
+  - If you do something else, have a good reason

 ### What's metadata?

 - "Data that describes data"
 - Says how to interpret a representation/file
-  - Both by the humans and the machines
+  - For both the humans and the machines
-  - Often separate from the file itself
-  - Might not even be explicitly stated
+  - Might be explicit or implicit
 - Expresses assumptions made about the data